Thu, 17 Sep 2020 by James Green

-Learn how to start a business from scratch with SME Loans’ essential startup business guide.
+- Learn how to start a business from scratch with SME Loans’ essential guide to getting a small business loan.

-We’ve collated some of our top articles to help new entrepreneurs who are looking to start a business during COVID-19 but want to learn more about what it takes to transform an idea into a business.
+- We’ve collated some of our top articles to help new entrepreneurs who are looking to start a company, and want to learn more about what it take to transform an idea into a business.

-This step-by-step guide shows you how to start a business from scratch and includes information on the differences between a sole trader and limited company, how to write a business plan, how to improve sales during COVID-19 and much more.
+- This step-by-step guide to starting a business from scratch includes information on the differences between a sole trader and limited company, how to write a business plan, how to improve sales and much more.

 - Sole trader vs limited company: What is better?

 - How to write a business plan.

 - How to improve your business credit score during COVID-19.